 - The early identification of dental problems could minimize the need for treatment and treatment costs.

 - Preventive dental care can help to reduce dental problems related to some prolonged medical conditions.

 - Regular screenings can help in the prevention and diagnosis of oral cancer.

 What Can Be Your Role in Preventive Dental Care?

 Most of the preventive dental care at home should begin with you.
 Some of the basics of good oral health are as follows:

 - Brush your teeth at least two times a day, both in the morning and before going to bed.
-The brush should have soft bristles and the toothpaste should contain fluoride content.
-The dentists usually suggest the best toothpaste and toothbrush for you with instructions on how to brush correctly.
+The brush should have soft bristles and the toothpaste should contain fluoride.

-- Floss every day to remove food that gets stuck between teeth before it turns into plaque.
+- Floss every day to remove food and plaque that gets stuck between teeth.

 - Use a mouthwash after meals to rinse out the food particles.